 floodlightActivityId and corresponding

-Offline conversions must also be attributed to a particular device or user ID.
+Offline conversions must also be attributed to a click, device, or user ID (only one of which may be used at a time).
 The most common ways to obtain these IDs are covered below.

 Using mobile device ID